Activities in Manhattan

 Why I like Harlem

-New York is a city of contrasts and if we were to focus only on the majesty of the skyscrapers of Midtown and Downtown, we would be leaving a large part of the city behind.
+New York is a city of contrasts and if we were to focus only on the majesty of the skyscrapers of Midtown and Downtown, we'd be missing out on a huge part of the city.
 Harlem is not just a neighbourhood in Manhattan, but the heart and soul of a community with a tradition and culture deeply rooted in the city's history.
 A gospel mass in one of Harlem' s churches will be the perfect end to your visit to the area.

 Book a gospel mass tour in Harlem (Sunday)